Education (Teaching Council of Aotearoa New Zealand) Amendment Bill

-The Bill proposes to change the name of the Education Council to the Teaching Council of Aotearoa.
+The Bill changes the name of the Education Council to the Teaching Council of Aotearoa New Zealand.

-It also proposes to increase the number of council members from 9 to 13 – with 7 registered teachers, including early childhood sector leaders and principals, to be directly elected by their peers and 6 members appointed by the Minister of Education.
+It also increases the number of council members from 9 to 13 – with 7 registered teachers, including early childhood sector leaders and principals, to be directly elected by their peers and 6 members appointed by the Minister of Education.

 - an early childhood sector teacher, elected by early childhood teachers